 When in Cusco, you’ll surely see the cute guinea pigs we westerners know as pets served up on a plate.
 It’s a delicacy here, and there are many places to try it.
 Many places require that you call in an hour ahead of time to have it cooked.
 If you want to try fresher, more authentic cuy for a lower price and without having to call in ahead of time, head to Lamay in the Sacred Valley.
 Here, there are endless cuy stands that have the feast ready to serve.
 We stopped at Doña Gladis’ to try one between four of us just to say we tried it.

 We’ve eaten at local markets across South America, but many people told us to avoid eating at San Pedro Market.
-We’ve heard of many getting sick due to the meat sitting out all day and cutlery not being cleaned well.
-We have also known others who have eaten here and been fine, so it really is a gamble.
+We’ve talked to a few people who ended up getting sick after eating there.
+We have also known others who have eaten here and been fine, so it really is up to you and your judgement.

 Another rule is to avoid eating alpaca at cheap local places.
 Some locals warned us of an issue with a disease similar to mad cow affecting the alpacas raised at places that supply cheap meat to these smaller eateries.
 It may be more expensive at restaurants like Pachapapa, but you pay for guaranteed quality.

 Restaurants on and around the main plaza generally cost more than if you walk a bit further from the center.
-Many hotels and hostels hand out cards that give you a discount on paying with both card and cash, so ask your accommodation if they offer any.
-The discounts offered with these deals are better if you pay in cash.
+Many hotels and hostels hand out cards that offer restaurant discounts, so ask your accommodation if they have any.

 Tours